emmt/Backport.jl/README.md

 ## Related projects

-[`Compat`](https://github.com/JuliaLang/Compat.jl) has a similar objective but via a `@compat` macro and does not backport some useful things.
+[`Compat`](https://github.com/JuliaLang/Compat.jl) has a similar objective but via a `@compat` macro and does not back-port some useful things, in particular no substitute for the `public` keyword, nor for the methods .

 ## Features